skoolkid/skoolkit/sphinx/source/migration.rst

 given.
 In SkoolKit 9, `tap2sna.py` performs a simulated LOAD by default, and the ``--sim-load`` option is no longer supported.
 Simulated LOADing is disabled only if a ``--ram load`` option is given.

+In SkoolKit 8, :ref:`tap2sna.py` would refuse to overwrite an existing snapshot unless the ``--force`` option was given.
+In SkoolKit 9, `tap2sna.py` will overwrite an existing snapshot by default, and the ``--force`` option is no longer supported.